Early Education Program

 Preparing children with vision loss for a successful transition into school

-Our Early Education Program is comprised of a variety of playgroups, sensory clubs, and other small groups designed to provide holistic support to children with vision loss ages 0 to 6 and their families.
-In addition to incorporating all areas of development, infants, toddlers, and young children with visual impairments and their caregivers receive comprehensive, disability-specific support targeting compensatory (tactual and auditory) skills, cognition and play skills, and social interaction skills.
-Children with visual impairments and/or other disabilities, as well as typically developing peers, are welcome!
+Vision Forward’s Early Education Program is comprised of a variety of playgroups, sensory clubs, and other small groups designed to provide holistic support to children with vision loss ages 0 to 6+ and their families.
+In addition to incorporating all areas of development, infants, toddlers, and young children with visual impairments and their caregivers receive comprehensive, disability-specific support targeting skills of the Expanded Core Curriculum, including compensatory (tactual and auditory) skills, cognition and play skills, and social interaction skills.

-These small groups which take place on-site at Vision Forward and at partnering agencies, such as local community centers, foster community inclusion, specialized skill development, and emotional well-being, ensuring that every child with a visual impairment is equipped with the support and tools needed for independence and success.
+Children with visual impairments and/or other disabilities, as well as typically developing peers, are welcome.
+These small groups take place on-site at Vision Forward and at partnering agencies, such as local community centers, fostering community inclusion, specialized skill development, and emotional well-being.

-Our developmentally appropriate playgroups include caregivers, siblings, and extended family, to create a supportive network that enhances the entire family’s ability to thrive.
+Our small groups are tailored to the developmental needs of each child and enhance school readiness, independence, and socialization.
+Depending on individual goals, developmentally appropriate groups may include caregivers, siblings, and extended family to create a supportive network that strengthens the entire family’s ability to thrive.

 Our program provides a wide array of collaborative services that promote preschool readiness and the development of each child.
 Our small groups combine developmentally appropriate activities with the Expanded Core Curriculum (ECC) for children who are blind or visually impaired to ensure they learn the skills essential to succeed in school and life.
 The ECC is used as a framework for assessing children, planning individual goals, and providing instruction to learn the foundational skills necessary for future educational success.
 Children learn through play and exploration.
 Since caregivers stay on-site at all times, they are also invited into the classroom, so they can practice carryover skills into the home.
 Caregivers will also have the opportunity to learn more about the curriculum at parent meetings or at conferences.